Digitizer

 Try it

-- Apply a perpendicular constraint and place the next vertex
+- Set a Length Constraint and place the next vertex at that fixed length

 Related